 VLT is a startup focused on enhancing open-source software management.
 It's developing a next-generation package manager and registry, aiming to improve security and efficiency in the open-source ecosystem.
 Currently, the company operates in stealth mode.

 Filigran is a European cyber technology company dedicated to providing high-quality open-source software tailored for cybersecurity and crisis management teams.
-The company has developed an extended threat management (XTM) portfolio that includes solutions for cyber threat intelligence, adversary simulation, and crisis response.
-This comprehensive approach allows organizations, both private and public, to enhance their cybersecurity measures while leveraging open-source platforms.
-Filigran's commitment to supporting global organizations positions it as a key player in the field of cybersecurity and crisis management.
+The company specializes in an extended threat management (XTM) portfolio, which includes cyber threat intelligence, adversary simulation, and crisis management solutions.
+By focusing on open-source platforms, Filigran enables both private and public organizations around the world to enhance their cybersecurity capabilities and effectively manage crises.

 Sentry is an open-source platform focused on improving workflow productivity by monitoring application performance and error reporting.
 The company provides a tool that captures real-time data on errors and crashes within software applications, allowing users to prioritize and identify issues as they occur.
 This tool offers detailed insights into deployments and assists in reproducing and fixing crashes, enabling organizations to understand which errors are most detrimental to their operations.
 By highlighting the impact of these issues on business performance, Sentry helps its clients enhance their software reliability and ultimately improve their bottom line.